Siege of Chernihiv: February

 On 25 February 2022, the Russian Ministry of Defense announced that Russian forces had surrounded Chernihiv and were laying siege to the city.
 The next day, Ukrainian forces claimed the defeat of a Russian military unit that attempted to capture the city.
 Several Russian tanks were allegedly seized by Ukrainian forces.
 The Ukrainian government also said that Russian BM-21 Grad multiple rocket launchers (MRL) hit hospitals and kindergartens in Chernihiv, though this claim was not independently verified.
 That day, an archive of the Security Service of Ukraine (SBU) was bombed by Russian forces.

 On 27 February, Ukrainian officials said that Russian forces damaged most of Chernihiv's city center with missiles, and destroyed the historic Shchors cinema.
 Russian forces later claimed that they had completely blockaded the city.
 Ukrainian sources also claimed that 56 Russian fuel trucks were destroyed by Ukrainian forces.

 On 28 February, the village of Kyinka came under fire.
-Cluster munitions repudiated by most countries were used in the attack.
+Cluster munitions, repudiated by most countries, were used in the attack.
 Saboteurs with the support of armored vehicles also tried to break into Chernihiv; they were found and killed in the outskirts of Chernihiv.
+On this day, the villages of Mykhailo-Kotsiubynske and Shestovytsia came under Russian occupation.